The Office of the Dean invites new and continuing Arts & Science chairs, academic directors & principals to attend the Academic Leadership Sessions.

 Tenure Review — Initiating the Process

-This session will discuss the initial aspects of the tenure review process, focussing on the unit head’s role in reviewing candidate files, determining appropriate timing of the review, composing the committees, and securing external assessors.
+This session will discuss the initial aspects of the tenure review process, focusing on the unit head’s role in reviewing candidate files, determining appropriate timing of the review, composing the committees, and securing external assessors.

 Facilitators: